SOURCE:

 Impact on Military Operations

 Mountainous terrain creates difficulties for command and coordination, as well as mobility and maneuver.
 These regions are advantageous for defensive actions where relatively small forces can hold key passes and valleys against superior forces, using natural obstacles to support an in-depth defensive system.
 The terrain often provides the defense with shelter and concealment.
 The restrictive terrain limits offensive force deployments along restricted mobility corridors, splitting offensive formations along independent directions.
 The terrain generally favors employment of light and airmobile forces, although small heavy groups can operate along roads, in flat terrain in some valleys or plateaus, or provide support to lighter forces.
 The narrow mobility corridors make envelopments and flank attacks difficult, as well as reducing operational tempo in general.
 The mountainous terrain can conceal force concentration and movements.
 Mountain combat rely on non-linear (非线性) operations with a focus on rapid penetration, flank attacks, envelopments, ambushes, air assault and special operations insertions.
-Non-contact (非接触) operations with joint fire strikes and information attacks are critical to a successful campaign[2]
+Non-contact (非接触) operations with joint fire strikes and information attacks are critical to a successful campaign.
+[2]

 Mountainous areas often have low population densities featuring high socio-cultural complexities, limiting the ability to rely on local supplies and support.
 [3] The difficult terrain and weather conditions increases the requirements for logistics, equipment and operational support.
 Consumption rates for materiel, oil, and medical support are higher than in general terrain.
 Lack of local maintenance support combined with severe mountain terrain and weather conditions increase maintenance and repair requirements.
 Ethnic and religious factors increase the importance of political and psychological operations to ensure the support of the local population.
 Forces also require high levels of communications to support dispersed units, engineering for mobility and protection, reconnaissance and meteorological support for situational awareness and targeting.
 [4]